-This allows rapid and direct user amending, for example, of the Finished Thickness / Isolation Distance of multiple materials without having to open the properties dialog of each material.
+Using Grid View allows rapid and direct user amending, for example, of the Finished Thickness / Isolation Distance of multiple materials without having to open the properties dialog of each material.

-Note: the text of the Layer Name, Description, Processed Thickness, Dielectric Constant and Loss Tangent fields can be edited.
+Note: the text of the following fields can be edited:

+- Layer Name

+- Description

+- Processed Thickness

+- Dielectric Constant

+- Loss Tangent

+- Copper Coverage %.

 Other fields are read-only.